Zertap/anime-iconer/README.md

-anime-iconer
+folder-iconer
 ============

-Changes Windows folder images into the covers of corresponding series.
+Changes Windows folder images into a custom image (like a cover of a serie).
-This is run from the root of your anime storage folder.
+This is run from the root of your storage folder.

-CURRENTLY ONLY WORKS WHEN YOU PLACE A folder.ico WITHIN AN ANIME FOLDER
+Currently only works with folders which have a folder.ico (in a format that is supported by windows).